• drpossum a year ago

 The company involved doesn't matter, and the reason for the knee-jerk reaction doesn't matter.
 It's a business practice that all customers should definitely watch out for and take seriously, even if they haven't been affected by it (yet).

-• NewJazz 10 months ago
+• NewJazz a year ago

 Knee jerk reaction?
 Their country almost got toppled by a dictatorship.